 Earlier, in 1928 and 1929, her performances in the Broadway play 'Young Love' and her work with director George Cukor renewed her interest in stagecraft and in the immediacy of performing live again.
 After that, she enjoyed a long career on the stage.
 Only incidentally, she accepted film offers.
 Director Otto Preminger cast Dorothy in his 1946 film, Centennial Summer.
 Her final film appearance was in The Cardinal (Otto Preminger, 1963).

 Dorothy Gish had divorced James Rennie in 1935, but she never married again.
-In 1968, Dorothy Gish passed away by bronchial pneumonia in Rapallo, Italy.
+In 1968, Dorothy Gish passed away from bronchial pneumonia in Rapallo, Italy.
 She was 70.
 Her remains were interred at Saint Bartholomew's Episcopal Church in New York City.
 In 1976, the Dorothy and Lillian Gish Film Theater was dedicated on the Bowling Green State University campus in Bowling Green, Ohio.

 French postcard by Cinémagazine-Edition, Paris, no. 245.
 Photo: DG.